tonyriverms/DoNetExtensions/README.md

 ## Initial Release

 This initial release includes **_several extensions for arrays and collections_** as shown below.
 Currently all methods are under the same namespace as the classes they extend.
-Therefore, the **_usage_** is to just add reference to the extension library and then benefit from the added methods.
+Therefore, the **_usage_** is to just add reference to the extension library, import the namespace like "System.Collections" as usual, and then benefit from the added methods.

+Each method may have multiple overloads.
+We are unable to present them one by one here, but these methods are very intuitive and have full XML documentation.

 ### 1. The "In" Method